Phantas0s/.dotfiles/zsh/README.md

 The choice of screen with `<screen_number>` is very much tailored for my own needs, with a small screen as first screen and big screen as second.

+`vidvolup <input_file> <percentage_volume_increase> <output_file=output.mkv`

+Increase the volume of a video and save the new video as <output_file>.
+For example, `vidvolup input.mkv 100 output.mkv` will increase the volume of 100% and output the result as output.mkv.
+In fact, the volume will be doubled.

 ## Images

 ### Screenshot